 What to Do in the Event of Parental Kidnapping

-Firstly, if a child is abducted locally, the custodial parent should contact local law enforcement.
-A parent should always keep the order, the separation agreement, or any written document which confirms the custody and access arrangement easily accessible.
-A child can be abducted locally; however, there are also cases of international abduction where the child is taken to another country.
-International child abduction is a much more complicated issue.
+If a child is abducted locally, then the first step that a custodial parent should take is to contact local law enforcement.
+You will then need to prove that you are the custodial parent.
+A parent should always keep the court order, separation agreement, or any written document which confirms the custody and access arrangement someplace easily accessible.

-If your child was wrongfully taken from you, do not despair.
-Our Ontario child abduction lawyers know what is at stake and understand precisely how to take the necessary steps to assist you.
+Was your child was wrongfully taken from you by their other parent?
+Do not despair – our Ontario parental child abduction lawyers know what is at stake and understand precisely how to take the necessary steps to assist you.
 We will work diligently to ensure your child’s safe and swift return.